intake/intake/docs/source/catalog.rst

 - ``force``: Force all clients to access the data directly.
 If they do not have the required driver, an exception will be raised.

+- ``signed``: Clients access the data directly, but are provided with a temporary URLs.
+This enables authentication systems to still be effective without requiring the server to load all the data itself.
+Similar to ``force`` this will raise an error if the client doesn't have the needed driver.

 Note that when the client is loading a data source via direct access, the catalog server will need to send the driver arguments to the client.
 Do not include sensitive credentials in a data source that allows direct access.